chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-glassfish-4.5.markdown

 - XL Deploy 4.5.x
 ---

-After you have installed [XL Deploy](http://xebialabs.com/products/xl-deploy) and logged in for the first time, follow these instructions to:
+After you have installed [XL Deploy](http://xebialabs.com/products/xl-deploy) and the [Oracle GlassFish plugin](/xl-deploy-glassfish-plugin/4.5.x/glassfishPluginManual.html), log in to XL Deploy and follow these instructions to:

 1. Connect XL Deploy to a GlassFish installation running on Unix
 1. Add GlassFish middleware containers to the XL Deploy Repository